 It is important that mentors receive ongoing support from the school’s leadership team.
 This should include:

-- Providing formal avenues for professional support to the mentor (e.g. access to the Wellbeing Coordinator, Student Support Services, EAP)
+- Providing formal avenues for professional support to the mentor (such as access to a wellbeing coordinator, student support services, employee assistance program)

-- Providing access to Professional Development.
-Training packages for mentors are available on the DET website
+- providing access to professional development.
+Training packages for mentors are available on this page under training.

 Roles and responsibilities